xho95/xho95.github.io/_posts/2016-06-06-Collection-Types.md

     * use a dictionary : to look up values based on their identifier

 > note:
- Swift's `Dictionary` type : briged to Foundation's `NSDictionary` class
+ Swift's `Dictionary` type : bridged to Foundation's `NSDictionary` class

 ### Dictionary Type Shorthand Syntax